Photo of a blue lake with mountains in the distance

 Concept

-After college, I was building a startup with a friend and really struggling to make it take off.
-To deal with the mountains of pressure and stress, I looked for tips and tricks to try to improve my mental health.
+After grad school in 2012, I decided to skip the security of a full-time job and build a startup with a friend.
+We were really struggling to make it take off and stress was compounding.
+To manage the mountain of pressure, I searched for tips and tricks to try to improve my mental health.
 Positive psychology was incredibly new at the time, but I discovered a few helpful blogs that explained recent research.
 One of the most common mood-boosting practices was called "3 good things" or gratitude journaling.
 The simple act of recording and reflecting on three positive moments (or things you are grateful for) each night.

 • Forming a new habit is hard, especially with challenges like how to hide a notebook from your roommate, forgetting a document password, or accidentally deleting an Apple Note.